Santa Fe 3751: Revenue service

-Built in May 1927 by the Baldwin Locomotive Works (BLW), No. 3751 was BLW's and the Santa Fe Railway's first 4-8-4 type, costing $99,712.77.
-Tests showed that the new locomotive was 20% more efficient and powerful than the 3700 class 4-8-2 Mountain types, which at the time were Santa Fe's most advanced steam locomotives.
+No. 3751 was built in May 1927 by the Baldwin Locomotive Works (BLW), No. 3751 was BLW's and the Santa Fe Railway's first 4-8-4 type, costing $99,712.77.
+Tests showed that the new locomotive was 20% more efficient and powerful than the 3700 class Mountain types, which at the time were Santa Fe's most advanced steam locomotives.
 Santa Fe adopted the terminology "Heavy Mountain", "New Mountain", or "Mountain 4-wheel trailer" as notation for this new 4-8-4 type and continued the numbering sequence of the 3700 class Mountains by numbering the first 4-8-4 3751.

-In 1936, the locomotive was converted to burn oil and was given a larger tender that holds 20,000 USgal of water and 7,107 USgal of fuel oil two years later.
+In May 1936, the locomotive was converted to burn oil and was given a larger tender that holds 20,000 USgal of water and 7,107 USgal of fuel oil two years later.
 No. 3751 was also present at the grand opening of Union Passenger Terminal in Los Angeles on May 7, 1939, pulling the Scout, one of Santa Fe's crack passenger trains as it arrived from Chicago.
-It was the first steam locomotive to bring a passenger train into Union Station.
+It was the first steam locomotive to bring a passenger train into the new Union Passenger Terminal.

-In 1941, 3751, along with the other 13 locomotives in its class, received major upgrades that included: replacing the original 73 in spoked driving wheels with 80 in boxpok wheels, a new frame, Timken roller bearings on all axles, and more.
+In 1941, No. 3751, along with the other 13 locomotives in its class, received major upgrades that included: replacing the original 73 in spoked driving wheels with 80 in boxpok wheels, a new frame, Timken roller bearings on all axles, and more.

 That same year, it achieved its highest recorded speed at 103 mph.
-It continued to be a very reliable working locomotive until August 23, 1953, when it pulled the last regularly scheduled steam-powered passenger train on the Santa Fe to run between Los Angeles and San Diego; this was its last run in revenue service before being put into storage at the Redondo Junction roundhouse, where it sat until being officially retired from active service in 1957.
+It continued to be a very reliable working locomotive until August 23, 1953, when it pulled the last regularly scheduled steam-powered passenger train on the Santa Fe to run between Los Angeles and San Diego; this was its last run in revenue service, it was retired and put into storage at the Redondo Junction roundhouse.
 On May 14, 1958, it was placed on display in San Bernardino.

 Restoration

-In 1981, the San Bernardino Railroad Historical Society was formed with intentions of restoring and operating 3751.
+In 1981, the San Bernardino Railroad Historical Society was formed with intentions of restoring and operating No. 3751.
 Four years later, it achieved its goal when 3751 was sold to it for one cent with the condition that the SBRHS must restore and operate the locomotive.
-In 1986, 3751 was moved from its display to California Steel Industries, where it was restored at a cost of $1.50 million.
+In 1986, No. 3751 was moved from its display to California Steel Industries, where it was restored at a cost of $1.5 million.
 On August 13, 1991, it moved under its own steam for the first time in thirty-eight years.
 It made its first excursion run on December 27, 1991, running with two Santa Fe EMD FP45s and 16 passenger cars on a four-day trip from Los Angeles via Barstow to Bakersfield.
 Since then, it has been utilized for a large number of excursions and special trips, and for display at many events.